NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 to know the integrated line intensity at a given temperature.
 This function takes care of converting the integrated line intensity at 300 K to its equivalent in the desired temperature using equations provided by the JPLSpec documentation.
-For more information on the needed parameters for this function follow the link for `~sbpy.activity.intensity_conversion` under Reference/API section.
+For more information on the needed parameters for this function see `~sbpy.activity.intensity_conversion`.

 .. doctest-skip::